 This is where I come in.
 With Therapy Intensives and Ongoing Therapy, we go beyond the surface of food behaviours, anxiety, or overwhelm, and get curious about where it started; the grief, protection, longing, and unmet that helped you survive.

-Because healing takes work, but it doesn’t have to feel heavy.
+Because healing takes work, but you don’t have to do it alone.

 Explore Therapy Intensives with Katie